joeweaver/joeweaver.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a Senior Research Associate workign at Newcastle University with Dr. Tom Curtis as part of the UKRI [Environmental Biotechnlogy Innovation Centre](https://ebicentre.co.uk/) (EBIC).
+I am a Senior Research Associate working at Newcastle University with Dr. Tom Curtis as part of the UKRI [Environmental Biotechnlogy Innovation Centre](https://ebicentre.co.uk/) (EBIC).
 I am interested in improving microbially mediated systems, especially those concerning waste treatment, by using skills at the intersection of ecology, microbial biotechnology, and software engineering.

 At home, I'm interested in good food, bad movies, and a variety of books.